Isha-Das-06/vtol-transition-planner/README.md

 ## Honest limitations

-1. **Two validated links, not one closed loop.** Plans are optimized against real *forecast* wind; energy is validated against PX4 SITL, whose wind is a simple simulator parameter rather than the forecast field.
+1. **Two validated links rather than one closed loop.** Plans are optimized against real *forecast* wind; energy is validated against PX4 SITL, whose wind is a simple simulator parameter rather than the forecast field.
 We state both links separately and never claim the merged version.